Varanus salvadorii: Distribution

-The largest of the seven species of monitors found on the island of New Guinea, V. salvadorii occurs in both the state Papua New Guinea and the Indonesian region of West Papua.
+The largest of the seven species of monitors found on the island of New Guinea, crocodile monitors occur in both the state Papua New Guinea and the Indonesian region of West Papua.
 It inhabits the high and low canopies of the lowland rainforests and coastal mangrove swamps, sometimes venturing out of these areas during floods in the rainy seasons.
 No detailed field investigation data are available for V. salvadorii, so the full extent of its range is unknown.
 Its remote and generally inaccessible habitat is an obstacle to detailed study of this monitor in its natural habitat.

 Biology and morphology

-The most characteristic feature of V. salvadorii is its blunt, bulbous snout, which makes it look different from every other monitor on New Guinea, and suggested the common name "tree crocodile".
+A characteristic feature of the crocodile monitor is its blunt, bulbous snout, which makes it look different from every other monitor on New Guinea, and suggested the common name "tree crocodile".
 The body of the lizard is dark green with rings of yellow spots.
-The tail is banded yellow and black and is extremely long, more than twice as long as the snout-to-vent length.
+The tail is banded yellow and black and is extremely long.

 Its teeth are long, straight, and sharp.
 Its claws are prominent and strongly curved.
-No clear external sexual dimorphism is seen.
+Males reach a considerably larger size than females in both weight and length, and also tend to have a more robust head.

+Respiration

+Like many monitor species, the crocodile monitor has mammal-like aerobic abilities; a positive pressure gular pump in the animal's throat assists lung ventilation.
+Unlike most lizards that cannot breathe efficiently while running, because of Carrier's constraint, the gular pump of monitor lizards enables them to overcome the effect of one lung at a time being compressed by their running gait.
+The evolutionary development of the gular pump is functionally analogous to that of the diaphragm in mammals, which ventilates the lung independently of locomotion.
+Even amongst monitors, the crocodile monitor is one of the most agile species, quickly running up tree trunks and leaping from branch to branch.
+Investigation supports the idea that gular breathing is an evolutionary development that masks the effect of Carrier's constraint.

+Size

+The crocodile monitor's typical reported length is less than 200 cm with a matching body mass of about 20 kg.
+Such a weight is questionable for healthy individuals of this slender species, and a review of healthy captive adults found that a typical weight was up to 6 kg.
+Ten specimens were found to weigh only 5 to 6.38 kg at a length of 1.16 to 2.25 m.
+The average size of crocodile monitors caught in one study was 99.2 cm with a weight of 2.02 kg, but these must have been young specimens.